halpo/harvestr/README.md

-# The `harvestr` Parallel Simulation Framework.
+ï»¿# The `harvestr` Parallel Simulation Framework.
 The `harvestr` package is a framework for conducting replicable parallel simulations in [R](http://www.r-project.org).
-It builds off the the popular [plyr](http://cran.r-project.org/?pacakge=plyr) package for split apply combine framework, and the parallel combined multiple-recursive generator’ from L'Ecuyer (1999).
+It builds off the the popular [plyr](http://cran.r-project.org/?pacakge=plyr) package for split apply combine framework, and the parallel combined multiple-recursive generator from L'Ecuyer (1999).

 Due to the replicable simulations being based off seed values,this package takes a theme of seeds and farming.
 The principal functions are as follows: